Mallorca: from sea to summit

 S'Almonia

-Day 1 & 2: Valldemossa, Sóller & Far des Cap Gros
+Day 1 & 2: Valldemossa, Sóller, Far des Cap Gros & Deia

 Valldemossa & Port de Valldemossa

 About a 15-minute drive down a winding mountain road lies Port de Valldemossa.
-Only make the drive down here if you have nerves of steel and are a confident driver!
+Only make the drive down here if you are a confident driver as the roads are narrow.
 It's a tiny fishing cove that’s far less developed than other coastal areas.
 There’s not much here, just a few homes and a restaurant but the quiet, rocky shore and clear blue water make it worth the descent if you're after a beautiful sunset view or a peaceful dip in the water.

 Soller, Port de Soller & Far des Cap Gros